Skip to Content

 It’s another venture by the Orlando-area restauranteurs who own The Ravenous Pig and Cask & Larder.
 The Polite Pig is a fast-casual BBQ joint and is a quick service credit on the Disney Dining Plan.

-First, let me say that I had the Quick Service Dining Plan during my stay and was drawn to this location because of its excellent value on the plan.
+First, let me say that the Polite Pig has excellent value on the Dining plan.

 As you probably could have guessed, the menu at The Polite Pig consists of mostly what us southerners call “barbecue”.
 This means a variety of meats that have been cooked at low temps in a wood-fired smoker for a long period of time.

-I went for the Baby Back Ribs ($23) which came with a mini cornbread muffin, a serving of slaw, and a choice of one side.
+Pictured above are the Baby Back Ribs which came with a mini cornbread muffin, a serving of slaw, and a choice of one side.
 I chose the sweet potato tots for my side based on recommendations from other Disney food lovers on Instagram.

 I thought the ribs were great and the portion HUGE.
 You could definitely split this meal between two people and likely be full.
 I liked all of the sides, especially the sweet potato tots.
 The parmesan cheese on top is a great touch!